aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/lamentations-6-in-cantilized-english-supplement-to-eikhah-by-hias-2018.html.md

 <body>
 Title: איכה פרק ו׳ | Lamentations "chapter 6" in cantilized English, a supplement to public readings of Eikhah by HIAS (2018)<br />
 Primary contributor: rachel.grant-meyer<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20649">http://opensiddur.org/?p=20649</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20649">http://opensiddur.org/?p=20649</a>
 <p />
 <hr />